Instagiv/doctrine-phinx-bridge/README.md

-Doctrine phinx bridge bundle
+Doctrine phinx bridge
 ============================

 Auto-generates Phinx migrations from Doctrine scheme differences.

+Forked from 'ekapusta/doctrine-phinx-bridge-bundle' and amended so does not require Symfony framework (i.e., just Doctrine2 standalone)

 Command arguments